triciasawyer/Reading-notes-401/class-40b.md

 [List of Beginner-Friendly Projects](https://github.com/search?q=label%3Agood-first-issue+archived%3Afalse&type=pullrequests) (select your language of choice, also search for label:first-timers-only)

 [Call for Code: Open Source for Good](https://developer.ibm.com/callforcode/) (follow the “Get started” button)

+If there are no questions provided, summarize and explain this topic via an analogy from your previous work or home experience.